0dataapp/1click-proof/README.md

 Sample Node.js app that can be [one-click](https://easyindie.app) deployed to self-hosted panels.

 Each request writes a file to the local filesystem, which should persist between restarts; set the destination directory via a `DATA_DIRECTORY` environment variable.
+Requests to `/skip-write` will not write a file.

 ## [Cloudron](https://cloudron.io)